 The passionate artistry of violinist LINDA MELSTED has won the hearts of audiences across North America, Europe, and Japan.
 Currently concertmaster of Seattle Baroque Orchestra, she has appeared as soloist, member, and leader of many outstanding ensembles, including Tafelmusik, Portland Baroque Orchestra, Pacific Baroque Orchestra, Pacific MusicWorks, Philharmonia Baroque, and Freiburg Baroque Orchestra.
 Linda is the featured soloist in Tafelmusik’s documentary “Le Mozart Noir”, and has recorded for Sony, ATMA, Classique, CBC, and Harmonia Mundi.

 Working with adult amateurs is one of Linda’s favorite activities and she happily coaches students at her home and at various chamber music festivals.
-She has worked with community baroque orchestras in Toronto and Calgary in workshop settings and was the director of the New Baroque Orchestra in Seattle 2011-2015.
+She has worked with community baroque orchestras in Toronto and Calgary in workshop settings and is the director of the New Baroque Orchestra in Seattle.
 Linda is a cat lover and shares her home with three cute, but crazy kitties ~ Gus, Gerome, and Kalli.
 Linda performs on a Nicolo Amati violin.

 CURTIS FOSTER, Baroque oboe and recorder, whose playing has been praised for its “brilliantly introverted charm” (Seattle Times), has appeared with some of North America’s most respected early music ensembles, including Pacific MusicWorks, the Seattle and Pacific Baroque Orchestras, American Bach Soloists, Musica Angelica, Mercury Baroque, Les Boréades, and many others.
 In the summers, he can often be found at music festivals around the US and Canada, including the Oregon Bach Festival, Vancouver, Chicago, and Bloomington Early Music Festivals, Ottawa International Chamber Music Festival, and the Phoenix Bach Festival.